ReboreExplore/Spectral-Indices-Analysis-using-geospatial-frameworks/README.md

 2. Add contents to the Various spectral indices section.
 3. Create timelapse (gifs) of the changes to embed in the github repository.
 4. Matplotlib subplots - update the visualization notebook.
-5. Create a local project workflow.
+5. Create a local project workflow.- MANPA
-6. Complete the library installation section.
+6. Complete the library installation section.- MANPA
 7. Create the final ppt/poster (if paper gets approved).